THE LUZONES TOWN

 In Malacca, the Portuguese learned a hint about the prehispanic Philippines, for Tomé Pires reported that the Luzones’ homeland was about ten sails away from Borneo; had foodstuff, beeswax, honey, and gold to offer; and were governed by elders.

 THE PRECONQUEST MARKET HARBORS

-Aside from what Tomé Pires had mentioned about the local products of the Luzones, the preconquest Philippine market harbors had offered rice, paddies, tobacco, tortoise shells, cinnamon, slaves, coconut oil, bird’s nests, areca nuts, sago, pearls, deer pelts, and others.
-The precolonial Filipinos also had distributed luxury items from Asia, such as chinaware, Japanese silk and kitchenware, and Siamese products.
+Aside from the Luzones products that Tomé Pires mentioned, the preconquest Philippine market harbors offered rice, paddies, tobacco, tortoise shells, cinnamon, slaves, coconut oil, bird’s nests, areca nuts, sago, pearls, deer pelts, and others.
+Also, the early Filipinos distributed luxury items from Asia, such as chinaware, Japanese silk and kitchenware, and Siamese products.

 RULED BY THE MALAYAN KINGS

 As for the governance, the 16th-century Philippines had already formed complex political structures, which were ruled by the Malayan kings, such as rajas, lakans, and haris.

 In 1511, Portuguese Captain Ferdinand Magellan captured a teenage boy in the royal Malaccan complex, and their fateful meeting changed the history of maritime navigation and of the Filipino people.
 For this Malayan boy was soon christened as Enrique and served as an interpreter of Magellan in discovering the Philippines for the Spanish crown.

 When the Portuguese dethroned Sultan Mahmud Shah of Malacca, his royal house had a brave prince by the name of Sharif Kabungsuwan, and he founded the Maguindanao Sultanate, which went toe-and-toe with the 16th-century European superpower that was the Spanish Empire.